Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Comparative Framework: Alternative Approaches

 We are not aware of any existing method in the literature for solving the \APP in the setting that we have presented (simultaneous computation of a patient-to-block assignment and tentative starting times with an objective function including waiting and idle time), even if emergency cases are ignored.
-We thus define four other natural approaches against which we shall compare in the computational study of Section~\ref{sec:study}.
+We thus define four other approaches against which we shall compare in the computational study of Section~\ref{sec:study}.

-\paragraph{Deterministic approach} In this approach, we compute an optimal schedule that results from a deterministic instance in which the random processing times are replaced by a deterministic one.
-This deterministic duration $d_i$ can be set either to the mean processing times $\mathbb{E}[P_i]$, or for the sake of robustness, to a certain quantile of the distributions.
-Our experiments suggest that using the $70$th quantile for the dummy duration $d_i$ of each surgery time produces good results.
+\paragraph{Deterministic approach} In this approach, we compute an optimal schedule that results from a deterministic instance in which the random durations are replaced by deterministic ones.
+This deterministic duration $d_i$ can be set either to the mean processing times $\mathbb{E}[P_i]$, or for the sake of robustness, to a certain percentile of the distributions.
+We have run preliminary experiments with different percentiles (50th, 60th, 70th, 80-th, 90-th) and found that using the 70-th percentile produced the best resuts for the majority of the considered cost structures.

 With deterministic durations, we can set perfect tentative starting times for each patients, so in this case the idle and waiting times are equal to $0$.
 To compute an assignment of each elective patient, we thus solve the following optimization problem: